thepushkarp/rathilang/README.md

 Syntax
 ------
-pikalang     | brainfuck | description
+rathilang    | brainfuck | description
 -------------|-----------|-----------------------------------------------
 `jiren`      | +         | increment the byte at pointer
 `bakar`      | -         | decrement the byte at pointer